PDOK/go-cloud-sqlite-vfs/README.md

 # Description

-This project wraps the [Cloud Backed SQLite](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) (CSB) solution into a golang package.
+This project wraps the [Cloud Backed SQLite](https://sqlite.org/cloudsqlite/doc/trunk/www/index.wiki) (CBS) solution into a golang package.
 The project uses [The SQLite OS Interface or "VFS"](https://www.sqlite.org/vfs.html) concept to create a VFS which is backed by either Azure Blob Storage or Google Cloud Storage.
 The VFS can be used with every SQLite golang package as long as it supports setting a custom VFS name.